Follow the restoration of a 1940s Dodge lorry, originally built for WW2 and later used by Dennis Poore - at Old Classic Car Forum

 In 2007 I decided to enlist the services of a restoration firm in Cheshire, the idea being to get the restoration moving along at a quicker pace than hitherto had been the case.

-I don't really have the room at home to pull the old truck apart, and not much free time either, so the plan was hatched to get a local company on board, to do a sympathetic restoration of the old girl.
+I didn't really have the room at home to pull the old truck apart, and didn't have sufficient free time either, so a plan was hatched to get a local company on board, to do a sympathetic restoration of the old girl.
 It was moved on a low-loader to the workshop in April 2007, for work to begin.

-As mentioned, the car went on to a new life in the USA, where it was stripped completely, refurbished, repainted, and put back on the track, to a specification similar to that it had when new in the mid 1930s.
-My plan with the Dodge is to re-use as much as is practicable of the original vehicle, to try and keep it as original as possible, and also (handily) keep the costs in check, without compromising the finished article in any way.
-If you have any information on these LHD US-built 3 ton Dodges (as opposed to the RHD Canadian D60 3 ton model), please get in touch, as I'm short of some spare parts.
+But what of the Alfa Romeo?
+The car went on to a new life in the USA, where it was stripped completely, refurbished, repainted, and put back on the track, to a specification similar to that it had when new in the mid-1930s.
+My plan with the Dodge was always to re-use as much as was practicable of the original vehicle, to try and keep it as original as possible, and also (theoretically) keep the costs in check, without compromising the finished article in any way.
+If you have any information on these LHD US-built 3 ton Dodges (as opposed to the RHD Canadian D60 3 ton model), please get in touch, as I'm always interested to hear of spare parts that may be suitable for this, the Dodge VK series.

 Dodge heading pic